Tuesday Clear. Winds SE 15 to 25 km/h.

-Saturday Sunny.
-Light winds becoming SE 15 to 20 km/h during the morning then becoming light during the day.
+Wednesday Sunny.
+Winds SE 15 to 25 km/h tending E 20 to 30 km/h in the morning then becoming light in the late afternoon.

 Northwest Weather Forecasts

 ||6||25||5%||< 1mm||Nil||ESE 18||56||ESE 13||19|

 The cold fronts that have frozen southeastern Australia haven't had the gas to push far enough north to cool Darwin, with heat records for the NT capital.

 As residents in New South Wales emerge from under the rug after their , the question on the blue lips of many is what's the best way to stay warm?
 While many may feel their insides are rapidly chilling, Dr Ollie Jay from the University of Sydney said little was happening to our bodies internally and the cold was all due to "perception".

 So far this winter Western Australia has been divided, unseasonably cold in the south and hot in the north.